Mastertomspirit/Snake_Game/README.md

 # Snake_Game
-Watch the AI, or play snake yourselfe
+Watch the AI, or play snake yourself